Covariant representations for possibly singular actions on C*-algebras: Introduction

-Covariant representations of $C^*$- and $W^*$-dynamical systems $(\cA, G, \alpha)$ are fundamental objects in both $C^*$-algebra theory, as well as in mathematical quantum physics.
-Our interest here is in covariant representations for singular $C^*$-actions, i.e.\ automorphic group actions on $C^*$-algebras, where the group need not be locally compact, or the action need not be strongly continuous.
-Such actions are abundant in physics and arise naturally in mathematics.
-Many of the usual mathematical tools break down for these actions, e.g.\ crossed products, but a great deal of analysis has been done for their covariant representations.
+Many of the usual mathematical tools break down for singular actions, e.g.\ $C^*$-crossed products, which means that there is not a good structure theory for their covariant representation theory, but a great deal of analysis has been done for special subsets of it.
 Though much of the theory is collected in monographs such as \cite{BR02}, \cite{BR96}, \cite{Sa91}, \cite{Pe89} and \cite{Ta03}, unfortunately many important results are still widely scattered in the literature.
 We feel it necessary to collect here some of these scattered results, improve proofs where we can, and add some new examples and results which seem interesting.
 Our intention is to augment the material in the monographs, not to replace any of these sources.
 Whilst the usefulness of this is primarily for ourselves, we hope that this review will also be of use to practitioners in the area.